-We believe that our product engineering, manufacturing and sourcing capabilities, along with our production volume, have enabled us to be a low-cost producer.
+We believe that our product engineering, manufacturing and sourcing capabilities, along with our production volume, have enabled us to have a competitive cost structure.
+We base this belief on management's experience and publicly available information concerning our competitors, which, in general, do not focus exclusively on the generator business.
 We have implemented lean manufacturing initiatives and designed our production facilities to quickly adapt to customer demand and to the development of new product offerings.
 As part of our sourcing strategy, we have developed strong relationships with a network of reliable, low-cost suppliers in the United States and abroad.